Doing CoinJoin step-by-step

 - Her inputs and outputs are correctly included.

 She then signs the transaction with the private keys of her inputs.
 Alice sends the uniqueID, the signature, and the input index to the coordinator, who then verifies this information.

-The signing phase ends when the coordinator has all the valid signatures for all the registered inputs.
+The signing phase ends when the coordinator has received all the valid signatures for all the registered inputs.

 The CoinJoin transaction has been successfully built and signed, and it is now ready to be broadcasted to the peers of the Bitcoin network.
-The coordinator sends this transaction over the tor network to a random Bitcoin P2P node, and from there it is gossiped to other nodes and miners.
+The coordinator sends this transaction over the Tor network to random Bitcoin P2P nodes, and from there it is gossiped to other nodes and miners.
 Wasabi saves on mining fees by setting a confirmation target of roughly 12 hours, but you can re-register unconfirmed anonset outputs for the next round of CoinJoin.